 - Waterproofing: you want non-porous materials like ballistic nylon.
 You should also look for sealing around the zippers.
 Some camera backpacks also feature waterproof rain covers.

 When packing your camera backpack, here’s a tip.
 Store your heaviest gear at the bottom of the pack.
 This maintains a low center of gravity so the bag won’t topple over when you set it down.

 The best camera backpack is the Lowepro ProTactic backpack.
 This camera rucksack ticks all the boxes when it comes to comfort, features, and durability.
 It will protect all your important gear and has been designed to avoid stress on your shoulders and back.

 What you keep in your camera bag will depend on what you plan to shoot, but there are a few basics that every professional and amateur photographer needs.
-These include spare batteries and memory cards, a microfibre cloth to clean your lenses, a tripod, flash, and perhaps a flash bouncer.
+These include spare batteries and memory cards, a microfibre cloth to clean your lenses, a tripod, a flash, and perhaps a flash bouncer.
 A rain cover, or at least a plastic bag, is another good idea.